 NOTE: Keep in mind that you can’t take pictures inside the workshop because the props don’t belong to the workshop, they legally belong to each particular movie.

-Here is an awesome video that describes what you are going to see there perfectly:
+Here is an awesome video that perfectly describes what you are going to see: